n-c0de-r/MazeGenerator/README.md

 # Maze Generator
 Making a maze generator in Unity with C# as a part of an assessment task for an internship position.
+After lots of back and forth this implements the recursive backtracking algorithm.
+For efficiency reasons, it also should use multible starting cells, and instead of classes uses structs.
+Other than that it should hopefully rely on bitwise operations for calculating paths, as these are faster.

+### Style
+This project generates 2D pixelart mazes

+### Bonus
+Provides a little game experience within the labyrinth.
+With collectible objects and some tiny additional challenge.

 ## Getting Started